Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 2 - 21:15

+While I was walking over to the pop-up store I read up on the maths and it's actually pretty simple, I just need to cross the normal of the plane with a vector pointing straight up, this produces a vector pointing across the plane.
+Crossing that vector with the normal again gives me one that points down the plane.
+Then I can just apply a force along that vector which is the mass multiplied by (1 - normal.z)

+### Day 2 - 19:00

+Ok, I realised that slopes weren't working correctly.
+I made a mistake using a character for the DiceR.
+The character only reacts to slopes in one of two ways, it either is "walkable" in which case you can stand still on it, there's no downward force, or its not walkable, in which case there is a downward force, but you can't move up it at all (even though the character is not walking, they're being pushed around).
+I think I should be able to apply a downward force myself, but the maths isn't working.
+I'm going to take a break for dinner and pop to a friends pop-up store.

+### Day 2 - 15:42

+Things are going well now.
+Food gets diced (needs juicing, stuff just appears) and I've sped up movement, and made the ball roll down ramps.
+(Also my Deliveroo turned up 😂)

+On to the UI

 ### Day 2 - 14:15

 Due to an outage at Deliveroo, I had to walk to town to get some food.
 Minor set back.
 I'm having a little break from